 Scouting Advised for Alfalfa Weevil

-Alfalfa weevil larvae have been reported feeding in alfalfa in southeast Nebraska.
+Alfalfa weevil eggs have started hatching in southern Nebraska.
 As temperatures warm up, expect to see alfalfa weevil larvae throughout southern Nebraska and slightly later, in northern Nebraska.

 The larvae of alfalfa weevils feed on first cutting alfalfa as larvae, and adults (and sometimes larvae) feed on the regrowth after the first cutting.